-Before using the unit be sure to read and understand all of the instructions provided with the unit.
+Before using the unit be sure to read and understand all of the instructions.
 This equipment was designed for specific applications; DO NOT modify or use this equipment for any application other than which it was designed for.
 Equipment operated improperly or by untrained personnel can be dangerous.